hunteke/temoa/docs/source/Documentation.rst

 non-sparse specification obfuscates over what indexes a constraint is defined.
-While it is not impossible to deduce, either from this documentation or from looking at the :code:`DemandConstraintIndices` or :code:`Demand_Constraint` implementations, the Temoa convention includes in index set names the one-character version of each set dimension.
+While it is not impossible to deduce, either from this documentation or from looking at the :code:`DemandConstraintIndices` or :code:`Demand_Constraint` implementations, the Temoa convention includes index set names that feature the one-character representation of each set dimension.
 In this case, the name :code:`DemandConstraint_psdc` implies that this set has a dimensionality of 4, and (following the :ref:`naming scheme
 <naming_conventions>`) the first index of each tuple will be an element of
 :code:`time_optimize`, the second an element of :code:`time_season`, the third